 Day 2: Bemposta, Vila Nova de Foz Côa and São João da Pesqueira

-Our day began with a wonderful breakfast in the porch, with a breathtaking view over Douro river.
-Of all the breakfasts we had during our visit to Northern Portugal, this was the one that we enjoyed the most.
-We loved it so much that we remained there for over an hour admiring the views.
+My day began with a wonderful breakfast in the porch, with a breathtaking view over Douro river.
+Of all the breakfasts I had during my visit to Northern Portugal, this was the one that I enjoyed the most.
+I loved it so much that I remained there for over an hour admiring the views.

-Next, we headed to Vila Nova de Foz Côa, more specifically to Capela de São Gabriel viewpoint.
+Next, I headed to Vila Nova de Foz Côa, more specifically to Capela de São Gabriel viewpoint.
 Of all the viewpoints in Northern Portugal, this is my favourite.
-I’ve never saw a place like this one before, a place where I felt like a bird flying in its natural habitat.
-My recommendation to all nature lovers is that you visit this place – you won’t regret it!
+I’ve never seen a place like this before, a place where I felt like a bird flying in its natural habitat.
+My suggestion to all nature lovers is that you visit this place – you won’t regret it!

-With a long road ahead before arriving to Braga, we still had time to visit São João da Pesqueira and admire the Port wine vineyards.
-In the São Salvador do Monte viewpoint, where you can witness to the pilgrimage of the Corpus Christi day, we took the opportunity to take some photos of the vineyards and Douro river.
+With a long road ahead before arriving to Braga, I still had time to visit São João da Pesqueira and admire the Port wine vineyards.
+In the São Salvador do Monte viewpoint, where you can admire the pilgrimage of the Corpus Christi day, I took the opportunity to take some photos of the vineyards and Douro river.

 When you visit this country, make a detour in Northern Portugal and visit Douro International Natural Park – it’ll be worth your while!
 Visiting Portugal is not only going to Porto, Lisbon and Algarve.

 Are you going to visit Douro International Natural Park?
-Then don’t hesitate to book your hotel room and your car by clicking the links below.
+Then don’t hesitate to book your hotel room, your car or the best activities by clicking the links below.
 This way you are helping me in the development of my blog and I’ll be able to offer you free tips and travel guides so that you can better prepare your visit to Portugal.
 Thank you!